ulangmeier/php-baapi/README.md

 ## Installation

->Place your secret api token in the `.env` file!
-This is your bearer token for all api-calls.
+>Rename `.env.example` to `.env` and store your secret api token in the `.env` file!
+This will be your bearer token for all api-calls.

 ### Adding the site to XAMPP for Windows